Evangelical Lutheran Church in America: Marriage

 In April 2010, the Church Council of the Evangelical Lutheran Church in America adopted revisions to ministry policy documents to bring them in line with the August 2009 vote, as well as adding sections on integrity, substance abuse and addiction.
 The release noted that the revised ministry policies would be posted on the church's website by the end of April 2010.

 Since August 2009, according to the office of the ELCA secretary, over 600 congregations have left the ELCA through January 2011.
 Income declined, with revenue of $66.7 million in 2010, down from $76.5 million in 2009.

 On May 31, 2013, Guy Erwin became the first openly gay man to be chosen bishop in the ELCA when he was elected to a six-year term as bishop of the Southwest California Synod.
 In 2015, the denomination ordained, officially, the first transgender pastor.

-Also in 2015, after the Supreme Court legalized same-sex marriage nationally in the US, the office of the presiding bishop released a letter informing members that each congregation is free to marry gay and lesbian couples or to choose not to do so.
+Also in 2015, after the Supreme Court legalized same-sex marriage nationally in the US, the office of the presiding bishop released a letter informing members that each congregation is free to bless same-sex marriages or to choose not to do so.

-Since 2009 blessings of same-sex marriages are allowed in the Evangelical Lutheran Church in America.
+In 2025, ReconcilingWorks has 1,198 churches, 2 universities and 5 seminaries in the United States and Canada that support blessings of same-sex marriage.